hugoakerstrand/hugoakerstrand/README.md

 ### Hi there 👋
+I'm Hugo, a life scientist by training, holding a PhD in Developmental Immunology from Lund University, Sweden.
+I also love working with code and am always thinking about some new fun project!
+As of September 2023, I only work in R (Tidyverse).

+- 🔭 I’m currently working on: an application in R (TBA)
+- 🌱 I’m currently learning: Python
+- 💬 Ask me about: R Tidyverse
+- 📫 How to reach me: [email me](mailto:hugo.akerstrand@gmail.com)
 <!--
 **hugoakerstrand/hugoakerstrand** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.